 Figure 2: Edited Amqp.net.nuspec file

-Build the project in visual studio
+Build the AMPQ.NET project in Visual Studio.

-Open a Developer Command Prompt for VS2013, and run build.cmd from the directory in which you saved AMQPLite.
-You should now see AMQPNetLite.0.1.0-alpha.nupkg in the build/packages folder.
+Open a Developer Command Prompt for VS2013, and run ‘build.cmd’ from the directory in which you saved AMQPLite.
+You should now see AMQPNetLite.0.1.0-beta.nupkg in the build/packages folder.

-Back in Visual Studio, add this folder as a private NuGet location:
+Back in Visual Studio.
+Reopen the connect the dots solution and add this folder as a private NuGet location:

 Open Tools, Options, NuGet Package Manager, Package Sources and add “<youramqpnetlitepath>\Build\Packages” as a new package source.